mmertama/Gempyre/README.md

 * Update / improve documentation (C++ and Python)
 * Binary releases (Maybe installer / some packet manager support / pip)
 * Raspberry build (remote and local UI)
-* Native application window for OSX, Linux and Windows as default
 * Support for secure web socket (nice for remote UIs)
 * Flatbuffer/protobuf instead of JSON (perf up)
 * Using WASM instean of JS (perf up)
 * Better Unit and moduletests coverage
 * CI pipelines
 * Cleaning code and refactoring (API behind PIMPL?, string_views instead of strings when possible, meaningless std::any for code encapsulation)
-* Supress subsystem warnings.
+* Supress subsystem warnings (gempyre itself has not warnings, but some libraries built in are leaking warnings).
 * Reconsider libwebsockets instead of uWebsockets.
 * POC of Gempyre-Android style architecture also in core.
 * camelStyle or snake_style?
 (Gempyre-Python already uses snake, and Im warmin up for that :-)